tdiazsantos/fslcat/README.rst

 The tool
 ~~~~~~~~~
 The ``fslcat`` python tool uses the master catalog described above to make scatter plots using the available data.
-The user can plot the entire catalog or a specific sub-sample by selecting sources based on conditions applied to any of the quantities.
+The user can plot the entire catalog or a specific sub-sample by selecting sources based on conditions applied to any of the quantities available in the catalog.

 To make plots, the user needs to specify the axes they want to visualize via keyword arguments using the syntaxis described below.
 Scatter plots can be simple (quantity A vs. quantity B) but also more complex.
-For instance, ``fslcat`` is capable of adding, subtracting, multiplicating or dividing quantities and plotting them in any axis.
+For instance, ``fslcat`` is capable of automatically adding, subtracting, multiplicating or dividing quantities and plotting them in any axis.
 It also can color-code the data according to a third, simple or complex quantity. ``fslcat`` will automatically cross-correlate the data available for each dataset/column and trim the entries, selecting only the most updated (latest published) value of the quantities to be plotted.

 Labels, color-bars, axes and legends are generated automatically.
 Uncertainties, as well as upper and lower limits of simple or complex quantities are also propagated, calculated and constructed automatically.

-In addition to the plot, ``fslcat`` will also output the trimmed sub-sample of the catalog used to generate the figure.
+In addition to the plot, ``fslcat`` will also output the trimmed, sub-sample of sources used to generate the figure.
 This is useful, independently of the plot, to extract and create sub-catalogs based on conditions applied to any of the quantities.

 The notebook
 ~~~~~~~~~~~~